bigsk1/voice-chat-ai/README.md

 ```bash
 docker run -d --gpus all -e "PULSE_SERVER=/mnt/wslg/PulseServer" -v \\wsl$\Ubuntu\mnt\wslg:/mnt/wslg/ --env-file .env --name voice-chat-ai -p 8000:8000 voice-chat-ai:latest
 ```

-In the docker folder there is also some scripts to update the model and tts provider into the container, so you can change from openai to ollama and back again if you like, instead of exec into the container and making changes manually.

 ## Configuration ⚙️